 4. After step #3 is completed, the individual proposing the ballot issue sends the final text and ballot statements to the Secretary of State, who, after determining that the text and ballot statements do not contain material not submitted to the Legislative Services Division that is a substantive change not recommended by the Legislative Services Division, forwards a copy of the proposed ballot issue to the Attorney General's Office.

 5. The Attorney General completes a legal review and may prepare statements that comply with applicable requirements.
-Within 30 days of receiving the draft, the Attorney General must forward the legal review of the ballot issue to the Secretary of State.
+Within 30 days of receiving the draft, the AG must forward the legal review of the ballot issue to the Secretary of State.
 The Secretary of State will notify the individual proposing the ballot issue of the AG's approval or rejection of the ballot issue.
 If the AG approves the ballot issue, the Secretary of State issues the petition form that is circulated for signature gathering.

 - There is no earliest date in law for initiative referenda petitions to be circulated for signatures, after the petition form is reviewed and approved as provided by law.